-In recent years Amazon has carved itself a not insignificant slice of the home entertainment market.
-From its Prime Music and Prime Video services to its media streamers, tablets and smart speakers, there's an Amazon device for almost every occasion.
-And the company is showing no signs of slowing down...
+Amazon has carved itself a significant slice of the home entertainment market in recent years.
+From its Spotify-rivalling Music Unlimited and Netflix-competing Prime Video services to its Fire TV video streamers, Fire tablets and Echo smart speakers, there's an Amazon device for almost every occasion.
+And the company is showing no signs of slowing down.

-Amazon's USP?
-Its Alexa smart voice assistant.
-The retail giant has led the way when it comes to all things voice control, helping us all become accustomed to talking our tech, whether that be changing the volume, dimming the lights or ordering a pizza.
-Apple's Siri and Google Assistant may dominate the smartphone landscape, but Alexa leads the way in the home.
+Amazon's USP remains, of course, its Alexa smart voice assistant.
+The online giant has led the way when it comes to all things voice control, helping us all to become well versed in talking to our tech, whether we want to change the volume, dim the lights or order a pizza.
+Apple's Siri and Google Assistant may dominate the smartphone landscape, but Alexa continues to lead the way in the home.

 Amazon Echo multi-room: how does it work?